netduma/knowledge-base/content/frequently-asked-questions/legacyfaqs/pingoptimiserhasencounteredaproblem.md

 ---
-title: "Ping Optimiser has encountered a problem"
+title: DumaOS 3 - "Ping Optimiser has encountered a problem"
 ---

 ## Why am I seeing this?